Analysis

 As Keir Starmer faces a public evisceration, we should consider the distress and humiliation endured by the families of those in the eye of the political storm

-How must it feel, these turbulent days, to be the family of a politician under pressure?
+How must it feel, in this age of spit, to be the family of a politician under pressure?
 What kind of distress must they endure, witnessing the venom and public contempt directed at the person they love?

 I think we know the answer to that.
-I feel so sorry for the Starmer family right now, and for Andy Burnham’s and Angela Rayner’s, just as I did for the families of Rishi Sunak, Boris Johnson, Theresa May, Liz Truss and David Cameron during their defenestrations.
+Unfashionable it may be, but I feel so sorry for the Starmer family right now, just as I did for the families of Rishi Sunak, Boris Johnson, Theresa May, Liz Truss and David Cameron during their defenestrations.

-They’re human.
+Families of politicians are non-combatants.
+They’re human beings.
 They suffer like the rest of us.
-Non-combatants, they were, are, or will be forced to watch their loved one be humiliated on the national news, eviscerated online by strangers.
-Imagine just how upset Keir Starmer’s teenage children – at least one of them said to be sitting big exams – must be, watching their father facing the loss of job, house, car and status.
-While they go to school facing sideways glances and sniggers.
+They’re forced to watch their loved one be humiliated on the national news, eviscerated online by strangers.
+Can we begin to imagine the inner distress of Keir Starmer’s teenage children, concealing embarrassment, shame, anger, disappointment and anxiety at their father’s position?
+Knowing he faces the loss of job, house, car and status?
+While they trudge to school – one of them is said to be sitting big exams – to be met with sideways glances and sniggers.

-The family’s ordeal may be protracted.
-Whether Starmer survives a week or six months, he will be publicly mocked as a lame duck while his family, victims of brutal political sport, must conceal embarrassment, shame, anger, disappointment and pride, all mixed up together.
+The ordeal may be protracted.
+Whether Starmer survives a week or six months, he will be publicly mocked as a lame duck while his family, victims of brutal political sport, endure.

-Victoria Starmer gets it too: “A Stepford wife”; “I pray that sleazy couple quit soon”; “Word is she and the kids left 18 months ago”; “fake marriage”.
+Victoria Starmer is a Stepford wife or Lady Macbeth – er, so she’s a murderer, is she?
+“I pray that sleazy couple quit soon”; “Word is she and the kids left 18 months ago”; “fake marriage”.

-Even if half is churned out by bots, it is still sickening.
-(The broadcasting stuff is all too authentic).
+Even if half this poison is churned out by bots, it is still sickening.
+(The broadcasting stuff is all too authentic: even the BBC’s political editor, Chris Mason, suggested Starmer was “repellent” to voters).
 For sure, abusing prime ministers has been a national pastime for centuries, but this is different: unmistakably personal and crushing.
 And who helps the crushed?

-The writer Malcolm Gladwell has a fascinating series on his podcast Revisionist History about epic failures, inviting the big beasts who made them to tell the backstory of their humiliation.
-One was Michael Lynton, former head of Sony Pictures Entertainment, who in 2013 approved a film which provoked North Korean hackers.
-They paralysed entire sections of the Sony Corporation.
-Lynton, multinational CEO but plain old dad at home, described himself sitting with his head in his hands, trying desperately to hide his distress from his children.
+Current episodes of the writer Malcolm Gladwell’s podcast Revisionist History are featuring epic failures, the big beasts who made them invited to tell the backstory of their humiliation.
+Michael Lynton, a former CEO of Sony Entertainment, who inadvertently caused the corporation to be hacked, remembering being plain old dad at home, sitting with his head in his hands, trying to hide his distress from his children.

-Another interviewee was Jim Balsillie from BlackBerry, a slow motion commercial disaster with lessons for Starmer.
-The BlackBerry messenger service might well have been on every smartphone in the world today had Balsillie possessed the political nous or soft skills to take his board with him.
-Instead, he assumed they’d just follow him – and BlackBerry became history.
-Around the same time, his marriage of more than 20 years broke down.
+Jim Balsillie’s slow-motion commercial disaster bears lessons for Starmer.
+His BlackBerry Messenger service might have been on every smartphone had Balsillie possessed the political nous or soft skills to take his board with him.
+Instead, he assumed they’d just follow him.
+BlackBerry became history and his marriage of more than 20 years broke down.

 Newsletters